nimroddanielmaayan/next.js-demo-2/notes.md

 - This tutorial is from the official Vercel website - https://nextjs.org/learn

-- I am now here: https://nextjs.org/learn/dashboard-app/getting-started
+- I am here now: https://nextjs.org/learn/dashboard-app/optimizing-fonts-images

 ### Next.js Folder Structure

-- /app is where most of the code is
+- /app is where most of the code exists